followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

 ---

-In addition, you can use structures compatible with the Intl API for value formatting.
+You can use structures compatible with the Intl API for value formatting.
 See an example in the DevExtreme-Intl README's [API](https://github.com/DevExpress/DevExtreme-Intl#api) section.
-Note that DevExtreme provides extended formatting functionality out of the box, which is detailed [here](/Documentation/Guide/Common/Localization/#Value_Formatting).
+The [Value Formatting](/Documentation/Guide/Common/Value_Formatting/) article provides information on the extended formatting functionality DevExtreme provides out of the box.

-[Sample projects](https://github.com/DevExpress/devextreme-examples) are available on GitHub, including localization projects.
-Use them as a starting point for creating new apps or as examples to copy code from when implementing certain functionality in your app.
+You can use the [Intl-Angular](https://github.com/DevExpress/devextreme-examples/tree/18_1/intl-angular) sample project as a starting point for creating new apps or as an example to copy code from when implementing specific functionality in your app.